DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

 Each MFD on the Viper can display one of three formats (e.g., FCR, TGP, HSD) that are selected by OSB 12, 13, and 14 on the MFD.
-The formats are tied to the current master mode (NAV, AA, AG, DGFT) allowing each master mode to have its own unique setup of MFD formats.
-DCSWE provides the ability to change the MFD format configuration from the defaults that DCS selects.
+The formats are tied to the current master mode (NAV, AA, and AG) along with the dogfight modes (DOGFIGHT and MSL OVRD) that the HOTAS DGFT switch selects.
+DCSWE maps four unique MFD setups to avionics modes as follows,

-> **NOTE:** DCSWE assumes that all DGFT submodes (e.g., `DOGFIGHT`, `MISSILE OVERRIDE`)
-> share the same MFD formats.
+- NAV master mode
+- AG master mode (via ICP AG button)
+- AA master mode (via ICP AA button), DGFT MSL OVRD override mode (via HOTAS DGFT switch)
+- DGFT DOGFIGHT override mode (via HOTAS DGFT switch)

-DCSWE allows per-master-mode selection of format sets to update.
-That is, you can update only DGFT while leaving the other setups in their default configuration.
+DCSWE allows per-mode selection of format sets to update.
+That is, you can update only only AG while leaving the other setups in their default configuration.

 For MFD format setup to work correct, DCSWE expects the following initial conditions in the Viper: